Handian History, Family Crest & Coats of Arms

 Early Origins of the Handian family

-Another 97 words (7 lines of text) covering the years 1639 and 1865 are included under the topic Early Handian History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Handian research.
+Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Handian History in all our PDF Extended History products and printed products wherever possible.

 Handian Spelling Variations